GMER Student Travel Awards

 - Must be at the selected site for a minimum of 4 weeks to receive funding and/or academic credit

-Applications will be accepted through August 15th each year and students will be notified via email by the end of August.
+Applications will be accepted through August 31st each year and students will be notified via email by early September.
 Amount of travel awards depends on funds available and volume of applicants each year.

 Drs.
 Neal and Sarah Gault International Study Scholarship Fund